-Monarchy by biketour around Hyde Park and St. James' Park.
+Monarchy by biketour around Hyde Park and St. James's Park.
 Starting at Kensington Palace, home to the Duke and Duchess of Cambridge, pedal your way past many notable buildings and monuments linked to England's royal history and learn their stories.
+Dinner tonight is a London classic: fish and chips.
+Perhaps follow this with an evening stroll under the giant illuminated billboards of Piccadilly Circus.

 National Theatre backstage tour.
 Your entertaining guide will share performance secrets and provide an insider's look at all the contributing pieces to a thriving and active production facility.
-Cap off your final night abroad with a theater performance in one of London's many world-class venues.
+Celebrate on your final night abroad with a theater performance in one of London's many world-class venues.

 Optional Extensions and Extra Nights: